Product Q&A with Punit Soni

-Ask questions in this AMA
+Ask questions in this AMA.

 What did you learn when developing a product in a market where brand new internet users are growing faster than anywhere in the world vs. your other experiences developing for a more experienced audience?

 It is quite amazing really.
-Key is to realize that just your user base is brand new on Internet, does not make them any less demanding… Your product has to be good..great actually.
+Key is to realize that just because your user base is brand new on Internet, does not make them any less demanding… Your product has to be good..great actually.
 However, there is a lot more emphasis on onboarding in general.
 I found that new Internet users actually do a better job of skipping existing patterns

 From your experience and wisdom, where do you think are the best Product Management opportunities today?
 In USA or India?

 Depends on what you want from your gig.
 If you are looking for education and mentorship in classical PM, then it’s US.
 If you are looking for a crazy experience which is a roller coaster, it may be India.
-You will perhaps not learn how to be an amazing PM, but more importantly you will learn how to scale products and build big.
+You will perhaps not learn how to be an amazing PM, but more importantly, you will learn how to scale products and build big.

 What are some quirks about being a PM in India that you did not encounter while in the US?

 I think the culture is quite different and so there are different nuances to worry about.
 PMs in India also tend to be more like project managers.
-This may be directly attributed to lack of mentorship.
+This may be directly attributed to a lack of mentorship.

-Also my junior PMs assume they lead the team and will hand requirements to the eng so they can code it out.
+Also, my junior PMs assume they lead the team and will hand requirements to the eng so they can code it out.
 While it should be more like a collaboration.
-On the other hand, PMs in India see rate of growth in their usage/product metrics that few places in the world can give them.
+On the other hand, PMs in India see a rate of growth in their usage/product metrics that few places in the world can give them.

-Any framework to think about product prioritization ?
+Any framework to think about product prioritization?

 I don’t use any generic frameworks.
-Every product has its own nuances. the first thing to do when you start a new product, is to outline what the key metrics for success are.
+Every product has its own nuances. the first thing to do when you a new product, is to outline what the key metrics for success are.
 Then you should use that at all points to prioritize.
 The other point I can make is that: The best framework is consumer benefit.

-Whenever there is a big conversation on what should be do versus not, the right question to ask is WHAT will benefit the consumer most.
+Whenever there is a big conversation on what should be done versus not, the right question to ask is WHAT will benefit the consumer most.
 Not the company, not the team, not partners, but the consumer.
 It is usually pretty clarifying.

 Can you give an example of collaboration between PMs and dev/design teams?

-When you start working on a product, ensure that the dev/design teams are a part of initial user research.
+When you working on a product, ensure that the dev/design teams are a part of initial user research.
 Ensure you ask eng. for their opinion on the design work.
-Get folks to talk to each other in standups and understand each other’s constraints.
+Get folks to talk to each other in standups and understand each other’s service constraints.

 What are some of the good companies to work for as a Product Manager in India?

-I think Zomato is pretty cool.
+I think Google is pretty cool.

-At Google, i assume they stick to the H.E.A.R.T framework for picking metrics, now that you’ve worked at other places apart from Google, do you think any other approach is better based on the product life cycle, or H.E.A.R.T is perfect as is ?
+At Google, I assume they stick to the H.E.A.R.T framework for picking metrics, now that you’ve worked at other places apart from Google, do you think any other approach is better based on the product life cycle, or H.E.A.R.T is perfect as is?

 I find HEART very effective as an initial template for picking metrics.
 Then I usually tweak it based on what the larger goals of my product are.